Pacific Coastal & Marine Science Center

 The Web became more important, many other sites linked to information on walrus.wr.usgs.gov, and we chose to keep this unusual name instead of breaking lots of links.

-In the mid 1990's, to confuse matters even more, the National Biological Survey became the Biology Division of the USGS.
+In the mid 1990's the National Biological Survey merged with USGS.
 Some of those biologists do research on Walrus (the sea mammal).

 So now we have a bunch of mostly geology information on a web site named after a sea mammal, in an organization that does research on sea mammals elsewhere.